 Part of a group of caregivers known as advanced practice provider (APPs), NPs and PAs are trained and equipped to diagnose patients, prescribe many treatments and medications, and generally manage overall care.
 Dating back more than 50 years, the use of NPs and PAs often means faster appointment times and helps ensure that patients are getting the right care, at the right time, from the right provider.

 NPs and PAs also can ease the high cost of health care for patients and address the looming primary care shortage.
 According to the American Association of Nurse Practitioners (AANP), last year almost 90% of NPs were certified in primary care, while fewer than 15% of physicians entered a primary care residency.
 NPs are having a positive impact on both access and the time patients spend in waiting rooms; in fact, 60% of NPs see three or more patients per hour.

-Catherine G. Brown, CRNP, MSN, who directs the UAB Medicine Department of Advanced Practice Providers, notes the growing importance of improving patient access.
+Catherine G. Brown, MSN, CRNP, FNP-C, who directs the UAB Medicine Department of Advanced Practice Providers, notes the growing importance of improving patient access.